dxos/dxos/docs/docs/guide/overview.md

 ## ECHO

-ECHO (The **E**ventually **C**onsistent **H**ierrarhical **O**bject store) is a peer-to-peer graph database written in TypeScript.
+ECHO (The **E**ventually **C**onsistent **H**ierarhical **O**bject store) is a peer-to-peer graph database written in TypeScript.
 ECHO connects to other peers directly via [WebRTC](https://en.wikipedia.org/wiki/WebRTC), and continuously replicates writes with those peers using technologies based on [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 ECHO supports multiple concurrent writers collaborating on large objects, bodies of text, and other "custom data models".
 Peers going offline and returning to reconcile changes with the online swarm are also supported.

 ### Spaces